Taking Stock: Sensex, Nifty end lower as investors turn cautious in data-heavy week

 Among individual stocks, a volume spike of more than 400 percent was seen in Piramal Enterprises, Chambal Fertilisers and Chemicals and Hero MotoCorp.

-More than 250 stock touched their 52-week high on the BSE, including Venus Pipes & Tubes, Torrent Pharmaceuticals, Shyam Metalics and Energy, Syngene International, Religare Enterprises, RailTel Corporation of India, PB Fintech, NLC India, Grasim Industries, Patel Engineering, Muthoot Finance, Lupin, L&T Technology Services, Kolte-Patil Developers, Karnataka Bank, ITD Cementation, GMR Airports Infrastructure, Genus Power Infrastructures, Dr. Reddy's Laboratories, Cipla and Cyient.
+More than 250 stock touched their 52-week high on the BSE.
+These included Venus Pipes & Tubes, Torrent Pharmaceuticals, Shyam Metalics and Energy, Syngene International, Religare Enterprises, RailTel Corporation of India, PB Fintech, NLC India, Grasim Industries, Patel Engineering, Muthoot Finance, Lupin, L&T Technology Services, Kolte-Patil Developers, Karnataka Bank, ITD Cementation, GMR Airports Infrastructure, Genus Power Infrastructures, Dr. Reddy's Laboratories, Cipla and Cyient.

 Outlook for August 9

+The broader market kept the trader’s fraternity busy, while the benchmarks remained tentative.
+On the technical front, the resistance of the bullish gap withholds the sturdy hurdle and till it is cleared in a decisive manner, some selling pressure is likely at higher levels.
+On the downside, 19,500-19,440-19,380 are to be treated as immediate supports.

+Traders should be fussy with stock selection.
+Global and domestic data are in the pipeline for the week and one needs to stay abreast of the developments, which are likely to dictate the near-term trend in the market.

-Jatin Gedia – Technical Research Analyst at Sharekhan by BNP Paribas
+Jatin Gedia, Technical Research Analyst, Sharekhan by BNP Paribas

-The Nifty opened on a positive note however could not capitalize on the gains.
-It slipped during the day and closed in the negative.
-On the daily charts, we can observe that the Nifty has witnessed a counter-trend pullback in the past three trading sessions.
-It has faced resistance around the 20-day moving average (19645) and the 61.82% Fibonacci retracement level (19605) of the fall from 19795 – 19296.
-The rise of the past three trading sessions is overlapping and thus we are of the opinion that the Index is undergoing a complex correction and the pullback was an “X” wave pullback.
+On the daily charts, the Nifty witnessed a counter-trend pullback in the past three trading sessions.
+It faced resistance around the 20-day moving average (19,645) and the 61.82% Fibonacci retracement level (19,605) of the fall from 19,795–19,296.
+The rise of the past three sessions is overlapping and thus the index is undergoing a complex correction and the pullback was an “X” wave pullback.

-The hourly momentum indicator has a negative crossover which is a sell signal and with the daily momentum indicator already in the sell mode further supports our bearish outlook on the index.
-Overall, we still shall continue to maintain our negative stance on the Nifty, and we expect levels of 19100 from a short-term perspective.
+The hourly momentum indicator has a negative crossover, which is a sell signal, and with the daily momentum indicator already in the sell mode, it supports our bearish outlook on the index.
+Overall, we continue to maintain our negative stance on the Nifty and we expect 19,100 from a short-term perspective.

-Bank Nifty traded closed in the positive however it could not surpass the 40-hour moving average indicating selling pressure.
-It traded within the range of the penultimate trading session (44520 – 45120).
-Until the extreme of the range are not breached on either side, we can expect the consolidation to continue.
-The daily momentum indicator has a negative crossover which is a sell signal.
+Bank Nifty could not surpass the 40-hour moving average, indicating selling pressure.
+It traded within the range of the penultimate trading session (44,520–45,120).
+Until the range is not breached, we can expect the consolidation to continue.

+The daily momentum indicator has a negative crossover, again a sell signal.
 Thus, this pullback should be used as a selling opportunity.
-On the downside, we expect 44000 from a short-term perspective.
+On the downside, we expect 44,000 from a short-term perspective.

 Shrikant Chouhan, Head of Research (Retail), Kotak Securities